-You’ve got through the ugly duckling stage, overcome the dreaded post-transplant shedding, (also known as ‘shock loss‘) and hopefully started to see signs of hair transplant success.
-At 6 months after your hair transplant, you should begin to see some real progress.
+At 6 months post-surgery, you’ve gone through the ugly duckling stage of hair transplant recovery, overcome the dreaded post-transplant shedding, (also known as ‘shock loss‘), and hopefully started to see signs of hair transplant results.

-6 months after your strip surgery or follicular unit extraction surgery, you’ll have an idea of how your hair is going to look when it’s fully grown.
-It won’t be anywhere near full density yet, but you should see noticeable growth.
+At this point after your strip surgery or FUE (follicular unit extraction) surgery, you’ll have an idea of how your hair is going to look when it’s fully grown.
+Newly transplanted hair won’t be anywhere near full density yet, but you should see noticeable growth.

 Most hair transplant patients see more than 50% of their grafts start to grow after 6 to 9 months .
-This will give you visibly thicker hair — or, where there was no hair before, you’ll now be able to see substantial growth.
+This hair growth will give you visibly thicker hair or even hair where there was no hair before.
+During this time, you’ll now be able to see substantial new hair growth.

 These photos show Wimpole Clinic patients before their hair transplant and after 6 months of growth.
 You can see more in our before and after hair transplant gallery: